Many students find that managing money isn’t always easy. Here are six top tips to help you manage yours more successfully.

 The student support system is very complicated, so it’s important to make sure you’re not missing out on anything you’re entitled to.
 Check our information about funding for higher education and further education, and if you’re in any doubt see an adviser in your students’ union, university or college.

 It can be even more complicated if you need to figure out what social security benefits you’re entitled to receive.
-Most full-time students in further and higher education only qualify for means-tested benefits (like housing benefit) if they’re parents or disabled.
+Most full-time students in further and higher education only qualify for means-tested benefits (like universal credit or housing benefit) if they’re parents or disabled.
 Part-time students aren’t usually treated differently to those in full-time education, but there are exceptions (particularly Jobseeker’s Allowance).
 Again, we have some pointers about social security benefits for students, but if you think you might be entitled to benefits, speak to an adviser or take a look at the government’s benefits information.

 Consider how to increase your income